cpfaff/vim-my-setup/README.md

 [Solarized](https://github.com/altercation/solarized) because otherwise it may not look as expected.

-If you don't like to use the Solarized theme please uncomment or change the following lines in the vimrc file.
+If you don't like to use the Solarized theme please uncomment the following line in the vimrc file.

 ```
-set background=dark
 colorscheme solarized
 ```

-This distribution also contains the very nice looking color scheme Peaksea which you can enable by uncommenting the following lines in your vimrc.
+This distribution also contains the very nice looking color scheme Peaksea which you can enable by uncommenting the following line in your vimrc.

 ```
 colorscheme peaksea